 Best Canon Lenses for Macro

-Tamron AF 90mm f/2.8 Di SP A/M 1:1 Macro: With a recessed front element and a very good working distance, you'll probably never want to use the hood.
+Tamron AF 90mm f/2.8 Di SP A/M 1:1 Macro: With a recessed front element and a very good working distance, you'll probably never want to use the hood when shooting with the lens.
 However, it does not have an internal focusing system, as a result, the lens will extend when focusing on close subjects.

-A further possible disadvantage, if you want to use it as a portrait lens, is that there is no built-in image stabilization.
-That will not be an issue if it is used with a flash.
+A further possible disadvantage for portraits is if you want to shoot with it as a portrait lens, is that there is no built-in image stabilization.
+That will make keeping a faster enough shutter speed difficult unless flash is used.